 How To Detox Your Pits

-What I love about this recipe is it’s so easy to do that’ll you’ll pretty much have it memorised after just one trial of it!
+What I love about this recipe is it’s so easy to do that’ll you’ll pretty much have it memorised after just one trial!

-- Combine all the ingredients together in a glass bowl and mix together until it forms a sour cream-like consistency.
-Make sure to use a wooden or plastic spoon (or any other utensil that is non-metal).
+- Combine all the ingredients together in a glass bowl and mix together (with a wooden or plastic spoon, nothing metal) until it forms a cream-like consistency.

-- Apply an even layer to your armpit and leave it on for 5-20 minutes.
-It is recommended to start off with a shorter amount of time and work up from there once you see how your body adjusts to the cream.
+- Apply an even layer onto your armpits and leave it on for 5-20 minutes.
+It’s recommended to start off with the shorter time-frame and work up from there once you’ve seen how your body adjusts to the cream.
 If it hurts at all, remove it immediately.

-- You may notice redness as it increases blood-flow to that area, but it will quickly go away.
+- You may notice redness as it increases blood-flow to that area, but it will quickly fade.

-- Wash off with a warm, wet wash cloth or in the shower.
+- Wash away with a warm, wet wash cloth or rinse in the shower.

-Drinking plenty of water is important whenever you stimulate lymph flow (dry brushing, detox, massage, etc.) to assist with flushing out toxins from the body and preventing dehydration.
+- Drink plenty of water whenever you stimulate lymph flow, as it assists with flushing out toxins from the body, as well as prevents dehydration.

 Lots of love,